 6. How many courses can I request and take each semester?

 You can register for up to three courses in the Fall semester and up to four in the Spring semester.
 It is important that you list your choices in order of preference beginning with #1 as your first choice.
-Courses that are over-subscribed are filled first with members selecting that course as their first choice, then with members selecting it as their second choice, etc. If you wish to take the maximum number of courses in any semester, we suggest that you list an alternative selection.
+Courses that are over-subscribed are filled first with members selecting that course as their first choice, then with members selecting it as their second choice, etc. If you wish to take the maximum number of courses in any semester, we suggest that you list an alternate selection.
 If you are not registered for a course that you chose, you can ask to be put on a waiting list.

 7. When do I have to submit my course selections and when will I be informed on my course placements?